Dildar Hussain

 Dildar Hussain (born 1957) is a Pakistani percussionist and tabla player.
-He is known for being the left handed tabla player for late Nusrat Fateh Ali Khan, a renowned Qawwali singer.
-Dildar Hussain played tabla for him in his qawwali-singing group until Nusrat Fateh Ali Khan died in 1997.
+He is known for being the left handed tabla player for the renowned Qawwali singer Nusrat Fateh Ali Khan.
+Dildar Hussain played tabla in Nusrat's qawwali-singing group until Nusrat died in 1997.
 Dildar Hussain belongs to the Punjab gharana of tabla-playing music artists.
-He is a shagird of Ustad Allah Rakha.
+He is a disciple of Ustad Allah Rakha.